-- Write your request and send to FAO Data Protection Officer, The London Mint Office, 1 Carew Street, London, SE5 9DF
+- In writing: The London Mint Office Ltd, 1 Carew Street, London, SE5 9DF

-How can I make a complaint about how you have handled my Personal Data or responded to a request?
+11 - How can I make a complaint about how my data is handled or in response to data subject rights?

-If you are dissatisfied with the handling of your Personal Data or how we have responded to a request to exercise your data subject rights, you have the right to ask for an internal review.
-An internal review will consider whether or not your Personal Data and/or request were handled appropriately, in line with applicable data protection laws and regulations and we aim to respond within 30 working days.
+If you are dissatisfied with the handling of your personal data or how we have respeonded to a request to exercise your rights as a data subject, you have the right to ask for an internal review.
+A review will consider whether your personal data and request was handled correctly.
+This is done in line with applicable data protection laws and regulations and we aim to respond within 30 working days.

-Mail: Information Commissioner's Office, Wycliffe House, Water Lane, Wilmslow, Cheshire, SK9 5AF.
+In writing: Information Commissioner’s Office, Wycliffe House, Water Lan, Wilmslow, Cheshire, SK9 9AF